How To Recover From Water Damage, Fire, and Mold

 Having a prolonged damp environment is one of the best conditions for mold growth.
 So after a fire or flood, the home should be rid of stagnant water as soon as possible because molds can develop in a couple of days or less.
 Only a professional cleaning company with the right equipment can do this expediently.

-After a calamity that exposes a property to excessive water (fire or flood), the property owner should endeavor to extract the excess water the soonest possible time.
+After a calamity that exposes a property to excessive water (fire or flood), the property owner should endeavor to extract the excess water at the soonest possible time.
 The cleaning contractor can remove the water and clear out the debris to identify which of the items can still be salvaged.
 The affected areas, as well as the furniture and fixtures, should be cleaned and disinfected thoroughly.

 Cleaning Up After Fire: